Enhance your learning experiences by studying at UBC in Vancouver!

 How Human Language Works

 An introduction to how human languages work, examining the structures that underlie all languages, with special focus on the deep structure of English.
-The course asks what universal properties are shared by all languages, and how languages as divergent as English and Chinese can be different (or similar!) in terms of their sound systems, word-building, grammar, meaning, written form, and acquisition by children and adult learners.
+The course asks what universal properties are shared by all languages, and how languages as divergent as English and Chinese can be different (or similar!) in terms of their sound systems, wordbuilding, grammar, meaning, written form, and acquisition by children and adult learners.
 By the end of the course, students from varied language backgrounds should understand how knowledge of the universal properties of languages can deepen their understanding of English, of their own language(s), and of the amazing capacity of the human mind.

 International Trade and Financial Markets

 The modern global economy is intricately tied together through networks of trade and financial interconnections.
-This course will give students an understanding of the structure and function of international trade and international financial markets.
+This course will give students an understanding of the structure and functions of international trade and international financial markets.
 The course will give a basic introduction to the forces driving international trade in goods and financial assets among nations of the world.
 The major theories of international trade and financial markets will be reviewed.
-Topics covered will include the determinants of a country's trading pattern, recent trends in international trade such as offshoring and global supply chains, the role of financial markets in international development, the future of the Renminbi as an international currency, the understanding of international financial crises, and sovereign debt crises.
+Topics covered will include the determinants of a country’s trading patterns, recent trends in international trade such as offshoring and global supply chains, the role of financial markets in international development, the future of the Renminbi as an international currency, the understanding of international financial crises, and sovereign debt crises.

 Dynamics of Democracy and Global Uprisings